Unibroue: Beers

 Unibroue makes a wide range of beers; although, there is a focus on Belgian-style brews, such as their Maudite ('Damned'), La Fin du Monde ('The End of the World'), and Don de Dieu ('Gift from God').
 Most of Unibroue's beers are bottled "on the lees", or containing yeast sediment (or lees).
 This practice provides additional fermentation, also called bottle-conditioned, after bottling.
 The result is a beer which ages well if kept in the dark and unrefrigerated, and allows it to be shipped relatively cheaply to international markets.
 The yeast gives Unibroue beers a cloudy appearance and provides a characteristic element to the taste.
 On many of their labels, suggested serving temperatures (for example, "better at 12°–14°C") are included.

-Standard line
+Recently, Unibroue shifted to more conventional styles with a series of lighter beer cans inspired by their original, heavier Belgian beers to renew with a younger customer base.
+Recent addition include la Petite Maudite, a brown ale, and Saison Libre, a saison light beer.
+As with its classics brews, recent additions also typically refer to Quebec's history and folk traditions.